Woodmaninator/AttmayMBBot/README.md

 * **guildID**: You have to replace the placeholder 12345 with the ID of the Discord-Server.
 You can get it by Right-Click (on the server) -> Copy ID.
 Note that the role mentioned above has to be on this server.
 * **generalArcadeChannelId**: You have to replace the placeholder 12345 with the ID of the Discord-Channel that is used for the general arcade commands (!xp and !highscore).
 * **alineChannelId**: You have to replace the placeholder 12345 with the ID of the Discord-Channel that is used for the aLine game.
+* **triviaChannelId**: You have to replace the placeholder 12345 with the ID of the Discord-Channel that is used for the trivia game.

 ## Commands
 This is a list of all the commands this bot provides.